-Budgeted cost: £2780
+Budgeted cost: £4920

 Activity Evidence that supports this approach Challenge number(s) addressed Ensure that staff are appropriately trained, and that the school is appropriately resourced, to enable intervention to work effectively.
-Research identifies that positive outcomes for pupils through targeted intervention from TA support has most impact when time and resources are spent on quality CPD to improve support staff practice. https://educationendowment/oundation.org.uk/resources/teaching- I 3 4 5 Release time/ class cover for staff to carry out intervention. learning-toolkit/teaching-assistants Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
+Research identifies that positive outcomes for pupils through targeted intervention from TA support has most impact when time and resources are spent on quality CPD to improve support staff practice.
+I 3 4 5 Release time/ class cover for staff to carry out intervention. https://educationendowmentfoundation.org.uk/resources/teaching- learning-toolkit/teaching-assistants Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 This will be delivered in collaboration with our local English hub.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 3 Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school- led tutoring for pupils whose education has been most impacted by the pandemic.
-Disadvantaged children will be prioritised for this support.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 3 Additional LSA time towards interventions and small-group tuition.
+Purchase of necessary interventions programmes proven to boost children's progress in identified areas (e.g. Numbots/TT Rockstars maths interventions).
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationen-dowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF I 3 4 5